 |Application||Serves as a control tool for managing operational performance in the short-term||Serves as input for preparing budgets and help management in developing the company’s long-term strategic plan|

 A budget is a management tool used to forecast revenues and expenses during a specified period for the purpose of identifying avenues for cost-cutting and be more efficient and productive in operations.
-Budgets also ensure planned approach towards managing cash flows and debt requirements in the business.
+Budgets also ensure a planned approach towards managing cash flows and debt requirements in the business.
 Budgets are usually short-term in nature and span a maximum time horizon of one accounting period.
 Budgets usually represent action plans which management used to achieve their strategic goals

-In contrast, financial forecasting is a strategic tool which projects the growth trajectory of a company over several years in the future.
+In contrast, financial forecasting is a strategic tool that projects the growth trajectory of a company over several years in the future.
 Forecasts are developed based on past sales and expense trends, future sales contracts, trends in growth drivers, and changes in internal and external environmental factors affecting the company, for example, changes in competition and market share.
-In case of a new company, forecasts would be prepared by tracking the past sales of competitors.
+In the case of a new company, forecasts would be prepared by tracking the past sales of competitors.
 Forecasting provides a direction to the company’s strategic growth plan and helps in making strategic decisions like new product introduction or acquisitions or addressing the cyclical pattern of demand etc.

-Hence, while the budget provides management’s insight on what they want the company to attain, the forecast shows whether the company is able to achieve its budget or not.
+Hence, while the budget provides management insight on what they want the company to attain, the forecast shows whether the company is able to achieve its budget or not.
 Forecasting of sales and expenses from past performance or peer performance provides a guide to developing an effective budget.
 Comparison of a budgeted summary with the most recent forecast helps management to make required amendments to address changing business conditions and formulate more reasonable budgets in subsequent years.

 Budget vs forecast are not mutually exclusive since they serve different purposes.
 While forecasts help in achieving strategic goals, that is not possible without attaining the tactical goals or management of action plans through sound budgets.

-This has a been a guide to the top difference between Budget vs forecast.
+This has been a guide to the top difference between Budget vs forecast.
 Here we also discuss the Budget vs forecast key differences with infographics, and comparison table.
 You may also have a look at the following articles –